-Besides of the ischiocrural muscles, this version of the lunges trains the chest muscles in connection with the anterior part of the shoulder muscles.
-This exercise requires the Single Mode of the VarioSling.
+Besides of the ischiocrural muscles this version of the Lunges trains the chest muscles in connection with the anterior part of the shoulder muscles.
+The exercise requires the Single Mode of the VarioSling.

-The following figures illustrate the exercise Lunges with One-Armed Chest Press:
+The following figures illustrate the exercise Lunges with One-Armed Fly:

 |Suspension Training Full Body Exercises

-In the starting position the back is upright and the upper body is lightly leaned forward.
-One arm is lightly flexed and holds the VarioSling; the other arm is crossed behind the back.
+In the starting position the back is upright and the upper body is lightly bent forward.
+One arm is stretched forwards; the other arm is crossed behind the back.

-The upper body gets back into starting position by using the power of the chest- and ischiocrural muscles.
+The body is moved back into starting position by using the chest and ischiocrural muscles.

 Your body remains stretched during the whole exercise.
 Only the according arm and the legs are in motion.
 In the last phase of the arm aperture you should do the lunge and thus relieve the shoulders.